 This is easy once you get started.
 Take a look at other listings in your area and compare the pictures and descriptions.
-On the SabbaticalHomes.com site, under Browse, click on Top Ranked and review the Most Contacted and Most Successful homes for inspiration.
-The staff at SabbaticalHomes.com is always available for assistance as well.
-We all make great sabbaticals happen and they start with your homes, so make the most of your listings today.
+The SabbaticalHomes.com Team is always available for assistance as well, just contact us via email with your questions.
+The more specific you can be, the quicker we can help you!

 by Sara Pritzkat

 Let us know what you think!
 Connect with us on Twitter, LinkedIn, Facebook, Instagram, YouTube and Pinterest.